lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 Meanwhile, diagrammatic calculi, such as the ZX calculus, provide a flexible and theoretically robust framework for optimisations, often revealing simplifications invisible in the traditional gate-based model.

-However, this specialisation comes with trade-offs.
-These representations and techniques target purely unitary computations and rely on strict assumptions about the primitives they support.
-While efficient for the scenarios they were designed for, these methods can struggle to incorporate new primitives and are hard to adapt to hybrid programs.
-In order to develop more versatile and adaptable compilation platforms, a foundation built on more general purpose tooling is required.

-### Resorting to peephole optimisations

-We have so far considered quantum-specific compiler optimisations, which can attain near-optimal results (unitary synthesis) as well as perform scalable non-local program resynthesis and optimisation (phase polynomials, Clifford tableaus etc.).
-We have however seen that these techniques struggle to generalise to hybrid programs and require custom program representations, which carry with them a high implementation burden for compilers.
-In contrast, peephole optimisations @McKeeman1965 @Tanenbaum1982 are a general purpose optimisation technique as old as compilation itself that act directly on the program IR and come with wide support within classical compiler ecosystems @Menendez2017 @Lopes2015 @Riddle2021.

-Peephole optimisations are local transformations of the IR, based on the heuristic that local optimisations to the program will produce a well-optimised result overall.
-The principle is very simple:
-a sliding window traverses the IR and considers a few operations at a time.
-Once established which peeophole optimisations would apply on the current window, one optimisation is selected and applied.
-Finally, the result obtained is used to replace the operations within the window.
-We refer to classical compiler literature, e.g. @Muchnick2007, for more details.

-Quantum compilers adopted peephole-style optimisations from the beginning @Cheung2007 @Steiger_2018 @Sivarajah2020.
-In fact, they encompass some of the most common optimisations in quantum computing, including the Euler Angle reduction @Chatzisavvas2009, the two-qubit KAK decomposition @Tucci2005 @Cross2019 and all gate set rebases @autorebase.
-A quantum-specific flavour of peephole optimisation, template matching @Maslov2008 @Iten2022, achieved state of the art results for Clifford circuit optimisation @Bravyi2021a.
-Recently, quantum peephole optimisations were also proposed that leverage provable state information to perform contextual optimisations @Liu2021, similar to strength reduction and optimisation with preconditions in classical compilation @Lopes2015.

-There have further been advances in the theoretical underpinnings of peephole optimisations for quantum optimisation: Clement et al recently presented the first complete equational theories for quantum circuit @Clement2023 @Clement2024, proving that for any two equivalent quantum circuits there is a sequence of local transformations that rewrite one into the other.
-In other words, it is in principle possible to achieve optimal circuit compilation using peephole transformations only.

-Peephole optimisation is fast, general and scalable.
-However, its performance is heavily dependent on well-designed heuristics and may vary widely across input programs.
-This is often refered to in compiler research as the phase ordering problem @Click1995&#x200B;: whenever a compiler can rewrite code in more than one way, it must decide which transformations should be applied and in which order, to obtain the most optimised result @Whitfield1997 @Liang2023.
-This issue is also a key challenge within quantum compilation: unitary sythesis tools can sometimes outperform current, mostly peephole-based compilers @Sivarajah2020 by up to 50%[^cost] @Wu2020.
-[^cost]: at the cost of many hours of compute, of course.

----

-We come away from our review having explored two competing worlds.
-On the one hand, using custom quantum-specific program representations, it is possible to capture quantum semantics precisely and enable global program transformations.
-On the other hand, one can rely on standard compiler techniques and its dedicated mature infrastructure to drive scalable and extensible quantum optimisation techniques.
-So far, the latter has always come at the cost of some performance, making tailored solutions the preferred approach.

-We argue that going forward, however, the scaling and engineering challenges that will come with building out custom compiler tooling will prove difficult, given the large variations in quantum architectures and the unavoidable integration with classical hardware such as CPUs, GPUs and FPGAs.
-The remainder of this thesis presents contributions that aim to close the gap in performance, so as to enable state of the art compilation of large scale, hybrid quantum classical programs based on standardised IR formats.

-Before proceeding with that, however, we propose one more section reviewing past work.
-It focuses on two advanced classical compilation techniques that form the foundation of the quantum compiler architecture we will propose in {{< reflink "chap:rewriting" >}}.